skip to primary navigation skip to content

 2_AarushiPhoto.png

 Aarushi completed an MSc in Cognitive Science from the Indian Institute of Technology (IIT), Gandhinagar, and holds a Bachelor’s in Life Sciences from the University of Mumbai.
 She is interested in applying cognitive science research methods in real-world settings - her previous research focused on risk communication in a road safety context in collaboration with Technische Universitat Dresden.
 She also conducted an evaluation of a waste education programme across schools in rural India via a randomised controlled trial, with the strategy consulting firm Xynteo and Ashoka University.
 Prior to joining the Winton Centre, she worked with a design firm DesignCoz as a UX Researcher, conducting user testing for variety of digital products- from a sexual health app for Indian teens, to a new age digital bank for smaller Indian cities.
-At the Winton Centre, she draws on her testing and evaluation skills to create tools that focus on transparent risk and evidence communication in healthcare.
+At the Winton Centre, she drew on her testing and evaluation skills to create tools that focus on transparent risk and evidence communication in healthcare.

+She now works with Prof John Aston.
 You can get in touch with Aarushi at as3226@cam.ac.uk.

 Can You Handle the Evidence?